Keeganw3/Pianos-R-Us/README.md

 ### Keywords and descriptions
 A range of words were brainstormed and chosen relating to pianos and music along with words that a user may tangentially use when looking these up.
 This included short-tail keywords and long-tail phrases to attract large and relevant numbers of potential customers to the website.

-The words and phrases included were: piano store, piano shop, electronic piano, thomann dp 95, electronic keyboards, 61 key electronic keyboard, wurlitzer electric piano, best electronic keyboard for beginners, bastien piano basics, piano songbook, piano book, piano classics, teach yourself piano, piano books for beginners, piano stool, piano benches.
+The words and phrases chosen were: piano store, piano shop, electronic piano, thomann dp 95, electronic keyboards, 61 key electronic keyboard, wurlitzer electric piano, best electronic keyboard for beginners, bastien piano basics, piano songbook, piano book, piano classics, teach yourself piano, piano books for beginners, piano stool, piano benches.

 The relevancy and authoritativeness of these phrases were chosen by manually looking them up on google and seeing their search traffic combined with using wordtracker.com to check the volume of the web searches and competitiveness.